MESH-Research/knowledge-commons-works/README.md

 ### Adding new files or requirements

 The watch command will only pick up changes to files that already existed during the last Webpack build.
-If you add a new javascript or css (less) file, you need to again run the regular build command to include it in the build process.
+If you add a new javascript or css (less) file, you need to again run the regular build script to include it in the build process.

 ### Adding new node.js packages to be included